-The result is that keys remain secured and non-exportable in the HSM, while servers can use the keys they need to perform TLS handshakes and protect network traffic.
-GaraSign further secures keys via granular access controls and features, such as device authentication, IP address whitelisting, and more.
+The result is that TLS keys remain secured and non-exportable in the HSM, while servers can use the keys they need to perform transport layer security (TLS) handshakes and protect network traffic.
+GaraSign further secures HSM keys via granular access controls and features, such as device authentication, IP address whitelisting, and more.

-When you deploy GaraSign, all TLS certificates are centrally-managed.
+When you deploy GaraSign, all transport layer security (TLS) certificates are centrally managed in the hardware security module (HSM) software.
 This ensures easy certificate rotation to prevent outages and costly downtime.
 It’s also easy to perform other certificate lifecycle management tasks.

-No matter how many keys and certificates in a given environment, GaraSign enables enterprises to manage and audit their infrastructure from a centralized location.
-Using this approach, administrators always maintain full visibility on all keys.
-GaraSign creates a detailed log for each key, making it easy to audit key usage to see when keys were used, at what time, and by which users.
+No matter how many transport layer security (TLS) keys and TLS certificates are in a given environment, GaraSign enables enterprises to manage and audit their infrastructure from a centralized hardware security module (HSM) software location.
+Using this HSM as a service approach, administrators always maintain complete visibility on all TLS keys.
+GaraSign creates a detailed log for each TLS key, making it easy to audit key usage to see when these TLS keys were used, at what time, and by which users.

-GaraSign can also be used to manage the keys and certificates used for client authentication (aka mutual TLS).
-This can be used to enable privileged access management, via features like multi-factor and device authentication, without reconfiguring servers.
+GaraSign can also manage the TLS keys and certificates for client authentication (aka mutual TLS).
+This can enable privileged access management (PAM), via features like multi-factor and device authentication (MFA), without reconfiguring servers.